aliveerji-06/aliveerji-06/README.md

-# Hi there! 👋 I'm Ali Veerji
+# Hi, I'm Ali Veerji

+I'm a Computer Science student who enjoys learning new technologies and building projects that help me grow as a programmer.
+I'm interested in solving problems through code and am always looking for opportunities to improve my skills.

 ## About Me

-🎓 Computer Science Student

-💻 Currently learning:
-- Java
-- Python
-- C
-- Git & GitHub

-🚀 Interested in
+I'm currently learning Java, Python, C, and Git & GitHub while exploring different areas of software development.
+My goal is to build technical skills, write clean and maintainable code, and gain experience by working on real-world projects and understanding the building process.

+## Interests

-- Software Development
+* Software Development
-- Artificial Intelligence
+* Artificial Intelligence
-- Problem Solving
+* Problem Solving
-- Open Source
+* Open Source

 ## Current Goal

-I'm building projects to improve my programming skills and contribute to open-source communities.
+I'm focused on building projects that help me understand the fundamentals, strengthen my programming skills and prepare me for the real technical world in which I hope to make meaningful contributions.

-## Languages

-- Java
-- Python
-- C

-Thanks for visiting my profile!
+Thanks for stopping by.